- Plush ride

 Keep in mind these are neutral shoes and, therefore, might not be supportive enough for some people.
 For those with a neutral gait, these are very well cushioned and feel like walking on a cloud even when covering nothing but rocky terrain.

 Two primary concerns with highly cushioned shoes are protection on sharp objects and maintain proprioception on slick terrain.
-The Kaha passed both of these tests with flying colors as they have kept my feet feeling like brand new even on rocky 20 plus mile hikes and felt very agile even when summited the slick slopes at Half Dome.
+The Kaha passed both of these tests with flying colours as they have kept my feet feeling like brand new even on rocky 20 plus mile hikes and felt very agile even when summited the slick slopes at Half Dome.

 Provides better traction on varied surfaces